 Glovo allows you to order from a variety of different local businesses including restaurants, florists, pharmacies, wine shops, Ikea, you name it.
 You can even get something sent from a friend to you (although Glovo might phone up to ask for a few more details).

 Glovo isn’t available everywhere in Portugal, but you can use it in major cities like Lisbon and Porto.

 Note: Get €8 free credit with the code 1715VDE (via this link)

-Uber Eats is available in both Lisbon and Porto.
+Uber Eats is available in Lisbon, Porto, and the Algarve (certain towns*).
 The restaurants available depend a lot on your postcode, but options range from chains like McDonald’s and 100 Montaditos to independent restaurants and cafes, and cuisine options include Mexican, Indian, Pizza, Chinese, Sushi, Vegetarian, and Health Food.

 Note: Get €5 off your first order with the code eats-jamesc64889ui (the amount changes from time to time).

 *Some of the Algarve towns that Uber Eats is available in includes Faro, Olhão, Loulé, Quarteira, Portimão, Lagos, and Albufeira.

 Takeaway.com is the sister site of Pizza.de, one of Germany’s largest takeaway websites.
 Here, you can order a variety of cuisines including Indian, pizza, Portuguese, Italian, and desserts.
 Takeaway.com is available in most Portuguese cities, but it only really has participating restaurants in big cities like Lisbon and Porto.